Somalia

 Trade Partners

-Somalia's most important trading partners are China, India, and Oman with shares between 25% and 12%.
-Oman and Saudi Arabia are the most important export markets for Sudanese products.
-Most imports originate from China and India.
+Somalia's most important trading partners are China and India, which account for a cobined share of 45% of total trade.
+Oman and Saudi Arabia are the most important export markets for Somali products.
+Most imports originate also from China and India.

 Economic Structure